 Companies operating from within the MIBC and that have their labour force working from the island benefit from the abovementioned corporate tax rate but also the following tax benefits:

-Non-resident single and corporate shareholders of Madeira’s IBC companies will benefit from a total exemption from withholding tax on dividend remittances from the Madeira companies, provided that they are not resident in jurisdictions included in Portugal’s “black list”.
+Non-resident single and corporate shareholders of Madeira’s IBC companies will benefit from a total exemption from withholding tax on dividend remittances from the Madeira companies, provided that they are not residents in jurisdictions included in Portugal’s “black list”.
 Moreover, Portuguese corporate shareholders will also be exempt if holding a participation of at least 10% for 12 consecutive months.

 In addition, the following benefits will be applicable: